"I prefer cynical people. Nice guys grow on trees."

 - J Mascis

 The friendship that Anita and I had was one you would expect to last forever.
 It was pillow forts and sleepovers, secrets whispered in the middle of the night, holding hands, and skipping to the playground.
-It was all the good things about middle school, discussing (her) crushes, playing truth or dare, going to the movies without our parents.
+It was all the good things about middle school, discussing her crushes in excruciating detail, playing truth or dare, going to the movies without our parents.
 It was even high school, helping her train for the tennis team, cheering for her on first dates, nursing her through breakup after breakup.

 Somewhere along the line, we had gone from being best friends to me being her best friend.
 Even so, I never expected our friendship to devolve into awkward glances down supermarket aisles.

 I thought about running.
-I thought about pretending that I hadn’t seen her, but in the brief second we made eye contact, that plan was out.
-While I was considering whether I could abandon my basket and make a break for it, Anita wandered over, the fake smile that I had learned to identify years ago plastered on her face.
+I could pretend I hadn’t seen her and just slip away, but in the brief second we made eye contact, that plan was out.
+While I was considering whether I should abandon my basket and make a break for it, Anita wandered over, the fake smile that I had learned to identify years ago plastered on her face.